-Knifehead: Lubricate the knifehead every 25 hours.
+Knifehead: Lubricate the knifehead (A) every 25 hours.
 Check for signs of excessive heating on the first few guards after greasing.
 If required, relieve the pressure by pressing the check-ball in the grease fitting.

-To prevent binding and/or excessive wear caused by knife pressure on the guards, do NOT over-grease the knifehead (A).
+Over-greasing the knifehead puts pressure on the knife causing it to rub against the guards, resulting in excessive wear from binding.
+Do NOT over-grease the knifehead.
 Apply only one to two pumps using a mechanical grease gun (do NOT use an electric grease gun).
 If more than six to eight pumps of the grease gun are required to fill the cavity, replace the seal in the knifehead.
-Refer to 5.5.3 Removing Knifehead Bearing, page 117.
+Refer to 5.5.3 Removing Knifehead Bearing, page 118.